 In addition, while you’re getting a shiny new investment with great depreciation benefits, you’re also paying a premium price and don’t have the potential for value-adding to your investment.

 That means you’re relying solely on market movement to gain capital and earn equity which is unlikely because the demographic who buy in these locations are usually interest rate sensitive.

 And while they tend to be hard workers, young family’s wages tend to rise by CPI at best, meaning there is little momentum to push house prices higher.

-How should you approach these markets?
+How should you approach the current market?

-In essence there are safer options available than purchasing off the plan properties and house and land packages; ones that aren’t so vulnerable to changes in market conditions.
+In essence there are much safer options available than purchasing off the plan properties and house and land packages; ones that aren’t so vulnerable to changes in market conditions.